Vidmaster/hbv-nes/README.md

 ## Game Logic Editing

 Modifying the behavior of a game is a more difficult task that requires making modifications to subroutines in ROM.

-#TODO something about how annotated disassembly is invaluable for these modifications
+This task can be incredibly tedious and require a great deal of trial and error, as a game is just a huge pile of undocumented assembly at first.
+In order to make a simple modification, it's generally necessary to play the game while examining the contents of RAM, locate a desired value through experimentation, use a debugger or a disassembler like IDA Pro to identify which parts of the code reference that value, then make small modifications until the desired behavior is achieved.

 An example of such a modification is removing a player's ability to lose lives upon dying.
 This can be achieved with the following procedure:

-1) Identify the memory address that is used to store a player's remaining lives.
+1. Identify the memory address that is used to store a player's remaining lives.
-2) Locate the subroutine that handles player death.
+2. Locate the subroutine that handles player death.
-3) Modify this subroutine such that it does not decrement a player's remaining lives and continues with normal game execution.
+3. Modify this subroutine such that it does not decrement a player's remaining lives and continues with normal game execution.

 In the case of SMB, the life counter is stored at `RAM:75A` and is referenced by decrement in the subroutine that begins at `ROM:11DD`.